 Recapture tax for changes in distribution method under equal payment exception.
-An early distribution recapture tax may apply if, before you reach age 591/2, the distribution method under the equal periodic payment exception changes (for reasons other than your death or disability).
+An early distribution recapture tax may apply if, before you reach age 591⁄2, the distribution method under the equal periodic payment exception changes (for reasons other than your death or disability).
 The tax applies if the method changes from the method requiring equal payments to a method that would not have qualified for the exception to the tax.
 The recapture tax applies to the first tax year to which the change applies.
 The amount of tax is the amount that would have been imposed had the exception not applied, plus interest for the deferral period.

-The recapture tax also applies if you do not receive the payments for at least 5 years under a method that qualifies for the exception.
-It applies even if you modify your method of distribution after you reach age $59^{1/2}$.
-In that case, the tax applies only to payments distributed before you reach age $59^{1/2}$.
+The recapture tax also applies after you reach age $59\frac{1}{2}$ if your payments under a distribution method that qualifies for the exception are modified within 5 years of the date of the first payment.
+In that case, the tax applies only to payments distributed before you reach age $59\frac{1}{2}$.